Ready to see Nutshell in action?

 Practically every company has a page about themselves.
 Usually, an About Us page will describe things like what the company does, how they were founded, who works there, and what its mission is.

-There are two leading theories, which both may be true in different cases.
+There are two leading theories, both of which may be true in different cases.
 The first theory is that customers who are already about to purchase something tend to visit the About Us page to see exactly who they’re buying from, mainly just out of curiosity.

-The other theory is that the About Us page is actually a compelling piece of content in and of itself, and people who visit it become likely to convert because of its content alone.
+The other theory is that the About Us page is a compelling piece of content in and of itself, and people who visit it are likely to convert because of its content alone.

 Whichever approach you decide to take, try to design the page around the questions your prospective customers might be asking: